 It is the income from those three businesses that will sustain them long after they have graduated from Ten by Three.

-Developed and perfected over the past decade, our exclusive Graduate from Poverty model ensures each and every artisan remains well-held while they build their businesses to sustainability.
+Developed and perfected over the last decade, our exclusive Graduate from Poverty model ensures each and every artisan remains well-held while they build their sustainable businesses.

 On graduation day, each artisan stands before their family, their village, and their village leaders to declare publicly that they are free of poverty and ready to stand on their own two feet as an independent business owner.
 During this empowering ceremony, each graduate is pinned with a badge identifying them by name and the year they graduated.
 They are also given a graduation certificate.
 These items are often used as means to prove their business savvy to local banks and micro-lending programs which go on to provide funding their businesses will need to grow.